Launching A Brand Extension

 Zero tolerance is damaging brand perception.

-To deliver this ultimate experience, Alamo Drafthouse Cinema enforces strict etiquette standards.
+To deliver this ultimate experience, Alamo Drafthouse Cinema enforces strict rules.
 Specifically, no talking.

 But silence isn’t for everyone.
 For the 20% of Americans who enjoy talking in movie theaters, this culture is punishing.